-This document provides a YANG data model for the Abstraction and Control of Traffic Engineered (TE) networks (ACTN) Virtual Network Service (VNS) operation.
+This document provides a YANG data model generally applicable to any mode of Virtual Network (VN) operation.

 Status of this Memo

 This Internet-Draft is submitted to IETF in full conformance with the provisions of BCP 78 and BCP 79.